 Adding Intensity for Bigger Cardio Benefits

-Walking is great because there are many ways to increase your intensity that you can build right into your walk!
+Walking is incredibly versatile because there are many ways to increase your walking intensity that are easy to build right into your walk!
 If you’ve been walking for a while and are ready to take your cardio to the next level, there are many ways to get there.

 Whether you’ve reached a plateau, are feeling a little bored, or just want to challenge yourself, you can add these ideas to your walking routine for a cardiovascular boost.